Other popular names

 Return to driving:

 The hand needs to have full control of the steering wheel and left hand the gear stick.
 You are advised to avoid driving for at least 7 days or until the sutures (stitches) are removed.
-You will be given advice regarding this at the time of your surgery.

 Return to work: